drangara/MFIX-Exa/docs/source_docs/RegressionTesting.rst

 Developers are encouraged to create local benchmark data for regression testing prior to committing code the GitLab repository.

-1. Create a location to store benchmark data and clone the MFiX and AMReX repositories.
+1. Create a location to store benchmark data and clone the MFIX-Exa and AMReX repositories.

    .. code:: shell